FiwareULPGC/tourGuideMigration/doc/md/providing-an-advanced-user-experience-ux/xml3d-interactive-3d-graphics-and-augmented-reality-via-dom-extensions/how-to-set-up-a-first-xml3d-scene.md

-<span style="line-height: 20.7999992370605px;">A set of example
+A set of example applications is deployed with your instance of XML3D when you setup your instance of XML3D via the FI-Lab recipe.
+The same set of example is also available online in the xml3d-examples github
-applications is deployed with your instance of XML3D when you setup your instance of XML3D via the FI-Lab recipe.
-The same set of example is also available online in the xml3d-examples github repository:</span>
+repository:

 http://xml3d.github.io/xml3d-examples/